-When you press the Menu button at the left panel on the back of your camera, you will get bunch of menu options.
-Please click on the Shooting Menu (camera icon) and then you will see ISO sensitivity settings there.
-When you go inside that menu, there are mainly two things to be considered, one is ISO Sensitivity which is available with all exposure modes and another one is ISO Sensitivity Auto Control which is available in PAS modes only.
+When you press the Menu button at the left panel on the back of your camera, you will get few menu options.
+Please click on the Shooting Menu (camera icon) where you will find ISO sensitivity settings option.
+When you go inside that option, there are mainly two things to be considered, one is ISO Sensitivity which is available with all exposure modes and another one is ISO Sensitivity Auto Control which is available in PAS modes only.

 ISO Sensitivity option allows you to specify the ISO settings.
-It’s a same thing as you press the ISO button on the back of your D90 and rotate main command dial.
+It's a same thing as you press the ISO button on the back of your D90 and rotate main command dial.
 In Nikon D90, ISO can be set to AUTO which lets camera pick ISO value automatically as necessary or you can also manually set any value that ranges from LO 1 (equivalent to ISO 100) through 3200 to HI 1 (equivalent to ISO 6400).
-ISO sensitivity auto control menu lets you specify how and when your camera will adjust the ISO value for you automatically under certain conditions.
-When Auto ISO is activated, the camera set ISO value whenever it’s necessary if current ISO settings won’t allow you for optimal exposure.
-There are three main features to be considered when you enable ISO auto control option.
-I have written short notes on them below.
+ISO Sensitivity Auto Control menu lets you specify how and when your camera will adjust the ISO value automatically under different lighting conditions.
+When Auto ISO is activated, the camera set ISO value whenever it's necessary if current ISO settings won't allow you for optimal exposure.
+There are three main features to be considered when you enable ISO sensitivity auto control option.
+Here is the brief discussion about them.

 1. ISO sensitivity auto Control ON/OFF